 Most horror movies follow such a set formula that you can almost count off the story beats with your fingers.
 Get a bunch of stereotype young ‘uns together.
 Set up the threat.
 Things go wrong, and then slash, stab, and slice up your cast with gleeful abandon.
 Cabin In The Woods does that, sure.

-First, we are introduced to our gaggle of youth that includes Chris Hemsworth, Kristen Connolly, Anna Hutchinson, Jessie Williams, and Fran Kranz.
+First, we are introduced to our gaggle of youth who are five college friends – Chris Hemsworth (12 Strong), Kristen Connolly, Anna Hutchinson, Jessie Williams, and Fran Kranz.
 They are gathering their things for a road trip to the eponymous Cabin In The Woods.

 Dialogue cues give away that something is up, with the cast observing that their personalities seem to be becoming warped into odd tropes.
 Their intelligence seems to be being dialed down, and the hormones dialed up…

-Although this movie has been out for a while now I still don't want to spoil it for you if you haven't seen it.
+Although this movie has been out for a while now, I still don't want to spoil it for you if you haven't seen it.
 Because Cabin In The Woods is best enjoyed not knowing how events are going to unfurl.

 A lot of the fun comes from knowing that things are not as they would normally be and trying, therefore, to sneak a peek at the reveals just over the horizon.

 From a horror aspect, Cabin In The Woods is definitely your ‘Evil Dead‘ style.
 A murderous group of nasties starts mangling our malfunctioning mates.

 The dialogue snaps with witty back and forth and you find yourself warming to the mysterious scientists.
 Despite their casual observation of the screaming cast dying on their screens.

 It's a shame that some of the performances get somewhat drowned out due to the movie's glee at its own clever concept.
-Chris Hemsworth doesn't get a lot to do and Anna Hutchinson serves a very specific purpose.
+Chris Hemsworth doesn't get much to do, and Anna Hutchinson serves a very specific purpose.